CSS Variables

 Global variables

-Global variables are usually set on :root, or on a theme container such as .wje-theme-dark, .wje-theme-light, or [data-theme="dark"].
+Typically set global variables to :root, or to a theme container such as .wje-theme-dark, .wje-theme-light or [data-theme="dark"].

 :root {